apptainer/singularity-userdocs/security.rst

 environments encapsulating all dependencies, including the operating system.
 But there are still some challenges to container security.

-Singularity addresses some core missions of containers : Mobility of Compute, Reproducibility, HPC support, and **Security**.
-This section gives an overview of security features supported by Singularity, especially where they differ from other container runtimes.
+apptainer addresses some core missions of containers : Mobility of Compute, Reproducibility, HPC support, and **Security**.
+This section gives an overview of security features supported by apptainer, especially where they differ from other container runtimes.

 Security Policy